JinFrx/indigo-packshoter/README.md

 The main goal of such project was to make, along with a proper notice, a utility for Indigo Renderer which allows to create packshots of a Indigo scene from a Indigo materials database.

-This tool enables the user to assign different materials from a local database (.igm files) to an Indigo object (.igs file), and to assign a Indigo camera (.igs file) to a Indigo scene (.igs file), in order to generate a packshot by launching a render through a subprocess that calls the Indigo Renderer console executable.
+This tool enables the user to assign different simple materials (no blending) from a local database (.igm files) to an Indigo object (.igs file), and to assign a Indigo camera (.igs file) to a Indigo scene (.igs file), in order to generate a packshot by launching a render through a subprocess that calls the Indigo Renderer console executable.

 The project support a notice, where the main aspects of the utility are detailed, for the assumed user and for the assumed developer.